Specialists at Rush help amputees triumph over adversity

 Q: In terms of recovering from an amputation, does it make a difference whether it's a scheduled procedure or the result of an accident or traumatic event like the Boston Marathon bombing?

 Shah: Generally speaking, a lot of the Boston Marathon victims were younger and pretty healthy, and a younger, healthy person is going to get back on his or her feet much quicker than an elderly person or someone with a lot of pre-existing medical conditions.

 If you weren't dealing with a chronic medical condition before the amputation, you have a much better chance of quickly recovering and progressing back to everyday activity.

-Many patients who suffer from peripheral vascular disease or diabetes — and many have more than one chronic health condition — amputation becomes a life choice: They want to remove this limb so it's not affecting the rest of their body.
+Shah: For many patients who suffer from peripheral vascular disease or diabetes — and often they have multiple chronic health conditions — amputation becomes a life choice: They want to remove this limb so it's not affecting the rest of their body.

-In those situations, patients have more time to understand the situation.
+In those situations, patients have more time to understand and accept the situation.
 They're able to achieve some semblance of closure because they and their family have decided, OK, this is the next step.

 With something like combat, an accident or the Boston Marathon bombing, the patients are waking up and their limbs are missing.